Naked-back knifefish: Physical characteristics

 Like the other gymnotiforms, gymnotids have classic knifefish bodies.
 The body is long and eel-like, the dorsal fin and pelvic fins are absent, and the anal fin is extremely long and used for movement.

-The sole member of Electrophorus is the electric eel, which produces both strong (up to 600 volts) and weak (<1 V) electric discharges, for use in predation and communication/navigation, respectively.
-The electric eel is the largest of the gymnotiform fishes, growing up to more than 2 m length.
+The electric eels of the genus Electrophorus are the largest species, and they are capable of generating both strong (up to 600 volts) and weak (<1 V) electric discharges, for use in predation and communication/navigation, respectively.
+The electric eel (E. electricus) is the largest of the gymnotiform fishes, growing up to more than 2 m length.
 Species of Gymnotus range from about 10-100 cm in total length.

 These knife fishes also use electricity to assist in their movement and navigation in the water due to their limited vision.

 Genera

-According to FishBase, there are 43 species in two genera:
+According to Eschmeyer's Catalog of Fishes, there are 43 species in two genera, each in a monotypic subfamily: